tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-index.md

 For a successful create request, you should see status code "201 Created".
 By default, the response body will contain the JSON for the index definition that was created.
 However, if the Prefer request header is set to return=minimal, the response body will be empty, and the success status code will be "204 No Content" instead of "201 Created".
 This is true regardless of whether PUT or POST is used to create the index.

 For a successful update request, you should see "204 No Content".
 By default the response body will be empty.
 However, if the `Prefer` request header is set to `return=representation`, the response body will contain the JSON for the index definition that was updated.
-In this case, the success status code will be "200 OK.
+In this case, the success status code will be "200 OK".

 ## Examples

-**Example: An index schema with normalizer**
+**Example: An index schema with simple and complex fields**

-The following example is a JSON representation of a request payload that provides an index schema.
+The first example shows a complete index schema with simple and complex fields.
+At least one string field must have "key" set to true.

 ```json
 {